 In 1952 George married for a third time to Maine native, Barbara “Barbie” Ross.
 They lived together in Stokesay for another four years.

 George sold Stokesay in 1956 to Stokesay Inc., the company that would begin operations as a restaurant.
-He purchased a lot on Grandview Blvd in Wyomissing Hills which was being developed at the time.
+He purchased a lot on Grandview Boulevard in Wyomissing Hills which was being developed at the time.
 He built a modest rancher in comparison to a castle.
 He would also die in this dwelling 6 years later in 1962 at the age of 53 from cancer.
 Could it have been his spirit returned to the castle to wander the halls?
-Is it possible for our spirits to imprint on a certain place so important to us in life that the actual place of our death has no bearing on where it end up?
-Who knows.
+Is it possible for our spirits to imprint on a place so important to us in life that the actual place of our death has no bearing on where it ends up?

 Stokesay has undergone major changes since the Hiester’s left in 1956.
 A banquet hall was constructed in the 1960s which has hosted numerous Berks County wedding receptions since.
 In 2007 the original owners were forced to close due to bankruptcy.
 It was purchased in 2009 by Jack Gulati and operations were resumed after he completed some necessary renovations and upgrades.